Aeroluna/LunaCoopMod/README.md

 ## Vorazun

+- Added P4: Shadow Hunter
+  - Advantage: Vorazun is available as a hero.
+    - Passive: Veil of Shadows
+      - Permanently cloaked.
+      - Shield regen greatly increased while undetected.
+    - Q: Reap (6 seconds)
+      - Deals 100 damage to nearby enemies.
+      - Identical to Zeratul's cleave but with half cooldown.
+    - W: Shadow Assault (15 seconds)
+      - Rapidly teleport to random enemies within 3 times, attacking each of them for 60 damage.
+A single target can be hit more than once.
+      - Can target air and ground units.
+      - Similar to Shadow Fury, but does not teleport Vorazun back to the cast location.
+    - E: Shadow Dash (10 seconds)
+      - Teleports Vorazun to the targeted location.
+      - For the next 8 seconds, the ability can be reactivated to return to the point where it was cast from.
+      - Allows for quickly blinking in and out.
+    - R: Void Sanctuary (100 seconds)
+      - Creates a large dome in which enemies are slowed to a standstill for 10 seconds.
+      - Also stops enemy projectiles.
+  - Disadvantage: Deploy Shadow Guard and Time Stop are unavailable.

+In case it wasn't obvious, I was heavily inspired by Heroes of the Storm Zeratul.
+The idea is to blink in, do a bunch of damage, then return and heal back up.
+Vorazun requires more micro than most heroes but can deal more damage to compensate.
+In return, you can't rely on Shadow Guard to carry your early game nor Time Stop to take free trades later.

 - Added Signifiers, an astral-themed High Templar.
   - Available after building a Templar Archives.
   - Can use Aurora Veil for 50 energy.